Insulin (Oral Inhalation)

 - It may be harder to control your blood sugar during times of stress like when you have a fever, an infection, an injury, or surgery.
 A change in level of physical activity or exercise and a change in diet may also affect your blood sugar.
 Talk with your doctor.

 - Do not drive if your blood sugar has been low.
 There is a greater chance of you having a crash.

 - Check your blood sugar as you have been told by your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Avoid drinking alcohol or taking products that have alcohol in them while taking insulin.
+- Avoid drinking alcohol or taking products that have alcohol in them while taking insulin (oral inhalation).

-- Do not smoke while using this medicine.
+- Do not smoke while using insulin (oral inhalation).

 - A few more cases of lung cancer happened in people taking insulin (oral inhalation) compared to people taking other diabetes drugs.
 The cause of this is not known.
 If you have lung cancer or if you have any questions, talk with your doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using insulin while you are pregnant.
+You will need to talk about the benefits and risks of using insulin (oral inhalation) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (Insulin) best taken?

 Use insulin (oral inhalation) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Follow how to use as you have been told by the doctor or read the package insert.